Skip to main content

 Proof verificationAnother party checks that the claim follows under the relevant rules

 Not every PPS makes these stages equally explicit, and not every system draws the boundaries in the same way.
-But this basic progression is useful because it shows where architectural choices arise.
+But this progression is useful because it shows where architectural choices arise.

 A system may differ in: